 If need be, ACOnet participants may request the implementation of LightPaths via the GÉANT backbone infrastructure.
 Such "LightPaths", aka "Bandwidth on Demand", are temporary virtual lines for international projects that require permanent network connections with steady characteristics.
 If you are interested, please talk to noc(at)aco.net.

 In cooperation with our neighboring scientific networks, ACOnet maintains a multilateral cross-border 40 Gbps fiber triangle with

 Thus, this triangle enables the four participating networks to peer directly.

 - Vienna Internet eXchange (VIX):

 Just like ACOnet, the VIX is operated by the University of Vienna's IT department.
 It is a neutral, highly available and redundant Internet Exchange Point (IXP).
 IXPs provide an infrastructure to Internet Service Providers, Content Providers and any other participants to peer with each other locally, thus making internet data exchange more efficient and avoiding unnecessarily long routes.
 The aim of VIX is to efficiently route regional, national and international traffic in Central and Eastern Europe.

-ACOnet is hooked up to two of the three VIX PoPs with 20 Gbps each.
-Furthermore, ACOnet has established peerings with nearly all VIX participants (see the VIX Peering Traffic Matrix).
+ACOnet is hooked up to two of the three VIX PoPs with 100 Gbps each.
+Furthermore, ACOnet has established peerings with nearly all VIX participants.

 - Upstream Providers:

-In addition to the above, ACOnet has established upstream connections to the commercial Internet via CenturyLink (formerly Level 3; 10 Gbps) and next layer (20 Gbps) zur Verfügung.
+In addition to the above, ACOnet has established upstream connections to the commercial Internet via Hurricane Electric (20 Gbps) and next layer (40 Gbps) at the core routers in Vienna.
 These capacities are subject to permanent scrutiny and are being adjusted regularly, according to actual needs and with consideration for appropriate reserves.